 The chart above is based on the performance of individual funds, not fund indices.
 Note that the standard deviation of hedge fund indices is calculated by taking the average of all funds within a given month and then taking the standard deviation of that average over time.
 The assumption is that investors are accomplishing diversification within each given strategy, which would require investing in a number of funds.
-Table 6 is based on the median standard deviation of funds within CISDM indices, which will more likely approximate the experience of investing in a single fund or a small number of funds within each strategy group.
+Table 6 is based on the median standard deviation of funds within indices (CISDM, HFRI), which will more likely approximate the experience of investing in a single fund or a small number of funds within each strategy group.
 For example, while the standard deviation of a managed futures index might be 7.4%, the standard deviation of the median fund in that index may be closer to 11%.

-Risk Ratings for Digital Assets
+Risk Ratings for Digital Assets Hedge Funds and Alternative Mutual Funds/ETFs

 Despite recent market volatility, digital assets are a fast-growing sector of the global financial markets.
 The two dominant cryptocurrency protocols are Bitcoin and Ethereum.
-While there are over 20,000 cryptocurrencies and digital assets listed on coinmarketcap.com with a total market cap of \$1.09T, as of
+While there are over 22,000 cryptocurrencies and digital assets listed on coinmarketcap.com with a total market cap of over \$1.12T, as of March 2023.
+Bitcoin and Ether comprise over 60% of the total value.